-Following the completion of the PAI scoring project, at the latest quarterly rebalancing of our Climate Change strategy (which comprises the majority of our long-term long-only equity allocation as a firm) we have imposed a constraint in the optimising algorithm that helps determine the size of individual positions, such that the strategy has an average PAI score that is lower than that of its benchmark.
-This constraint will be maintained, going forward, into the fund construction process, alongside the other climate requirements mentioned below.
+Following the completion of the PAI scoring project, at the latest quarterly rebalancing of the Fund we have imposed a constraint in the optimising algorithm that helps determine the size of individual positions, such that the Fund has an average PAI score that is lower than that of its benchmark.
+This constraint will be maintained, going forward, into the Fund construction process, alongside the other climate requirements mentioned below.
 An overview of our current indicators of PAIs is provided in the table below: